qiime2/q2galaxy/README.md

 ```
 This command will skip installation of any tools as they are assumed to already be available in your environment.
 To disable that, you can omit the `--no_conda` flags from the above command.

+Once that is finished, the server will be running on: `http://localhost:9090`

 ## DIY Everything
 For the very bravest, there are really only a few unusual parts to setting up the Galaxy instance.
 The first is to use the QIIME 2 specific fork and branch described above, and the next is to ensure that you have the correct configuration for conda and a tool config file so that your generated tools are accessible.
 For hints on this, see our [Dockerfile](docker/Dockerfile), and [tool_conf.xml](docker/qiime2_tool_conf.xml) and adapt as necessary.